 Are guests seeing the error "Sorry, we couldn't find your invitation.
 Please double-check your last name for a typo, and try again."?
 See this support article.

-Your (less tech-savvy) guest may mistakenly be performing a Google search (or other web search) for a URL instead of entering the URL directly into the address bar of your web browser?
+Your (less tech-savvy) guest may mistakenly be performing a Google search (or other web search) for a URL instead of entering the URL directly into the address bar of their web browsers?
 Please note that Google does not index all RSVPify events, and URLs should be entered into the address bar, and not searched for using Google or another search engine.
 If entered correctly, you will be directly navigated to the RSVP form, with no search required.

 Occasionally, a less tech-savvy guest may mistake the URL for an email address and try to send their response as an email.
 Ensure that your guests are putting the URL into a browser's address bar, not sending an email.
 RSVPify URLs are NOT email addresses, and emails sent to any website URL will bounce.